langmead-lab/recount-pump/README.md

 Each node represents a machine (or VM) allocated, in part or in whole, to Monorail to run one or more workers to process jobs.
 Each allocation of a node will start a parent python process which will then spawn one or more child python worker processes.

+To start Monorail running on a node, typically, a batch script is submitted to the HPC's scheduler (e.g. Slurm) to request a lease of a node.

+This script will typically set the following:

+* HPC scheduler partition/queue to lease from
+* Name of lease
+* Time requested (e.g. 12 hours)
+* Hardware resources requested (e.g. 12 cores, 90G memory)
+* Account to charge lease to (if applicable)
+* list of nodes to exclude (blacklising, if applicable)

+In addition it will setup the environment to start the Monorail parent process on that node, which includes loading the Singularity module.
+And finally it will start the `cluster.py` parent python process with parameters which point to the various `.ini` files.

 ### Victory Conditions

 Nodes will stop processing for one of 3 reasons: